NC State Cross Country: A Tradition of Excellence

 Each year the Wolfpack cross country squads set out to finish in the top 10 of the nation, but why stop there when you can win it all?

 In the storied history and tradition of the NC State cross country programs, the men's and women's squads have made a tradition of participating in the annual championships and finishing among the nation's elite.

 The men's team has consistently finished well at the championships.
-NC State has qualified for the NCAA Championships 24 times since 1984, recording eight top 10 finishes and finishing lower than 20th just four times.
+NC State has qualified for the NCAA Championships 25 times since 1984, recording eight top 10 finishes and finishing lower than 20th just five times.
 In 1999, the Wolfpack men's squad finished a school-best third and boasted four All-Americans.
 Most recently in 2013, Andrew Colley finished in seventh place, the highest finish ever for a NC State men's runner and good enough for the third All-American nomination of his illustrious career.

 The Wolfpack marked its best finish in 11 years when it finished second in the nation in 2001.
 All-American Kristin Price finished fourth in the nation, while Megan Coombs crossed the finish line 13th and Katie Sabino finishing 21st, both also getting an All-America nod.

 Wolfpack teams have recorded top-10 finishes at the NCAA Championships 11 times in the last 25 years.
 The NC State program has had at least one All-American on its roster in each of the last 36 years, including multiple All-Americans on 22 occasions.

 Since 1983, the Wolfpack have enjoyed continuous success over their competition, with the men's and women's teams winning a combined 29 Atlantic Coast Conference championships.
 Additionally, NC State has swept the men's and women's conference championships nine times since 1991.
 Combined, the remaining ACC schools have swept the men's and women's championships just once.

 - ACC CHAMPIONSHIPS: